Guinea Grass

 Description

-Tufted perennial with 30 mm leaf blades.
-Inflorescence is an open panicle.
-Is highly palatable and favoured by all grazing herbivores.
+Guinea grass is a tufted perennial with 30 mm leaf blades.
+The inflorescence is an open panicle.
+The grass Is highly palatable and favoured by all grazing herbivores.
 Spikelets are green to purple (purple particularly when the grass grows in direct sun).
-Remains green until late in winter.
+Guinea Grass remains green until late in winter.
 It originates in Africa, but today occurs in virtually all tropical parts of the world.

 Habitat

-All soils and damp places with fertile soil, especially in the shade of a tree, along rivers.
+Guinea Grass is found in damp places with fertile soil, especially in the shade of trees along rivers.
 It also utilises a variety of other growing conditions.

 Flowers